-In this paper, I will recommend two types of paint (not brands) and cover the pros and cons of using each type.
+I aim to recommend two types of paint (not brands) and cover the pros and cons of using each type.
 No single coating provides perfect protection.
 Along with this information, I'll also recommend two painting techniques.
 Any paint type covered here can be applied with either technique.
 So the paint type and method of application are completely independent of one another.

 Two Types of Coatings Suitable for Fiberglass: Polyester- Versus Epoxy-Based

 FRP stands for Fiber-Reinforced Plastic.
 There are two major categories of paint useful on FRP.
 They are both polymer (or plastics) based.
 One uses exposure to air to cure and the other a catalyst, temperature, and air.
 To be clear, air-cured paints are typically polyesters.
 They only require the “one-part” that comes in a single container.
 Catalyst-cured paints are referred to as epoxies; they come in two parts that are either equal in volume or slightly disproportionate quantities.
 Epoxies require a catalyst and, like “poly,” the right temperature range.